ahmaddorra/ahmaddorra/README.md

 I'm a Software Developer 👨‍💻
 ------------------------------
 Highly motivated software developer, with over a year of experience, skilled in multiple disciplines from backend to front-end coding.
 Established success record in seeing software engineering tasks from start to finish.
 Self-learner, passionate about ML and AI, determined to keep exploring and achieve extraordinary results.
-* 🌍  I'm based in Beirut
+* 🌍  I'm based in Lebanon
 * ✉️  You can contact me at [ahmadeldorra1@gmail.com](mailto:ahmadeldorra1@gmail.com)
 * 🧠  I'm learning Python/Vue.js
 * 🤝  I'm open to collaborating on AI/ML projects